kercre123/wire-pod/README.md

 #### Update

-To update to a newer version of wire-picovoice-pod, make sure chipper is not running then run:
+To update to a newer version of wire-pod, make sure chipper is not running then run:
 ```
-cd ~/wire-picovoice-pod
+cd ~/wire-pod
 sudo git pull
 cd chipper
 sudo ./start.sh